All States-maintained schools have some form of uniform. This ranges from formal blazers and ties to sweatshirts and polo shirts.

 - promote positive behaviour and discipline

 - help to protect pupils from peer group pressure to dress in a certain fashion

 - help to promote cohesion between groups from different backgrounds

-Individual schools decide on the detail of their school uniform and will have their own uniform policies about what is acceptable and what sanctions will be imposed if the school policy is not adhered to.
+Individual school will have their own uniform policy, which outlines what is acceptable and what sanctions will be imposed if the school policy is not adhered to.
 These are usually available on the school website or prospectus.